garycourt/uri-js/README.md

 	<script type="text/javascript" src="uri-js/dist/es5/uri.all.min.js"></script>

-To load in a CommonJS (Node.js) environment, first install with npm by running on the command line:
+To load in a CommonJS/Module environment, first install with npm/yarn by running on the command line:

 	npm install uri-js
+	# OR
+	yarn add uri-js

 Then, in your code, load it using: